 Current topics of my research: Deep Learning on graph structured data, applications of Wasserstein distance and barycenters, scalable MCMC, Topic Modeling.

 News: Two papers accepted at NIPS 2017!
-Preparing an ICLR 2018 submission based on my work at Adobe this past summer.
+Submitted a paper to ICLR 2018 based on my work at Adobe this past summer.

 My major research topic is Topic Modeling and Latent Dirichlet Allocation inference.
 Recasting the inference of topics as a geometric learning a simplex type problem allowed for two new algorithms for topic estimation, both are much faster and as accurate as Gibbs sampler, additionally second algorithm can estimate number of topics, i.e. vertices in the simplex.
 First algorithm consists of k-means clustering step with a computationally cheap geometric post processing of inferred cluster centroids.

 Second algorithm is joint work with Aritra Guha.
 By defining a cone hanging at the center of the data and scanning the space of documents using this cone we can both find the topics and estimate their number very accurately.
 I will present this work at NIPS 2017.

 During summer 2016 internship at LogicBlox (supervised by Nikolaos Vasiloglou) I was working with Factorization Machines and proposed a new Bayesian model for learning high order interactions among variables in the data.
 The key idea is to represent interactions between variables as a hypergraph, which in turn has corresponding incidence matrix.
 Incidence matrix is binary and I utilized Indian Buffet Process as a prior on it, additionally proposing a new modification of the IBP to better model interactions.
 Factorization Machines construction came in handy to be able to estimate coefficients of previously unseen interactions on the fly.
 I will present this work at NIPS 2017.